Medically reviewed by Drugs.com. Last updated on Mar 14, 2022.

 Chemical Class: Glycopeptide

-Oritavancin injection is used to treat bacterial skin and skin structure infections.
-Oritavancin works by killing bacteria or preventing their growth.
+Oritavancin injection is used to treat acute bacterial skin and skin structure infections (ABSSSI).
+Oritavancin belongs to the group of medicines known as antibiotics.
+It works by killing bacteria or preventing their growth.
 Oritavancin will not work for colds, flu, or other virus infections.
-It belongs to the family of medicines called antibiotics.

 This medicine is to be given only by or under the direct supervision of your doctor.